FDA approves Pfizer vaccine for emergency use

 Now the hard work begins.

-Mr. Trump‘s “Operation Warp Speed” is expected to load nearly 3 million vials onto FedEx and UPS planes within 24 hours of the FDA‘s decision.
+President Trump’s “Operation Warp Speed” is expected to load nearly 3 million vials onto FedEx and UPS planes within 24 hours of the FDA’s decision.
 States told the federal government where the shipments should go.

 The federal operation will hold back nearly 3 million additional doses, so the first recipients can be assured their booster shot 21 days later.
 It is also reserving 500,000 doses in case of early mishaps.